avallip443/cps530-labs/README.md

 ## Problem 2
 This problem contains an HTML form asking for name, address, phone number, email, and photograph file and a Perl program to process and validate these items using regular expression.
 This, it either highlights user inputs or didplays the correct information on a new web page.

-## Lab 8 - PHP
+# Lab 8 - PHP
-This page features 3 problems on one web page.
+This page features 4 problems on one web page.

-# Probelm 1
+## Problem 1
+This problem uses a PHP program to create a division displaying a background image and greeting appropriate to the time of day.

+## Problem 2
+This problem contains an HTML form that ask for 2 integers between 3 and 12.
+Then, the PHP form validates and uses those 2 numbers to display a multipication table.

+## Problem 3
+This problem uses a PHP program to create a hit counter using cookies.

+## Problem 4
+This problem uses a PHP program to display one of three possible gifs that is added in a query string in the URL.

+# Lab 9 - MYSQL

+##